LSanten/LSanten.github.io/_mms-md/MMSIcebergDynamics.md

 ---
-date_created: '2024-11-13'
+date_created: 2024-11-13, Uploaded on
 date_lastchanged: '2024-11-22'
 layout: default
 show_date_lastchanged_updatedauto: YES, NO, NO
-subtitle: Visualizing the underlying dynamics that lead to destruction and violence
+subtitle: A visual that contrasts the underlying dynamics and fields of a reductionist and holistic approach to life
 title: Climate change is only the tip of the iceberg
 ---
 # Climate change is only the tip of the iceberg
-## Visualizing the underlying dynamics that lead to destruction and violence
+## A visual that contrasts the underlying dynamics and fields of a reductionist and holistic approach to life

 ![](media/Pasted%20image%2020241113124439.png)
 *(Vanasupa & Barabino 2021)*

+I also explored the relationship between reductionism and holism in my [science of holism framework](SCIENCE-OF-HOLISM-FRAMEWORK.md).

 ______
 ### References